Welcome to the Siberian Cat World. We are all about the wonderful Siberian cats.

 Because they are very agile and strong, Siberian cats love heights.
 You will often find your kitty at the tallest spot in the house – on your counters, on the fridge, on the mantelpiece or on top of the bookshelf.
 Cats generally love heights: being high above gives them a great view and makes them feel safe.
 It also gives them a chance to practice their superior climbing skills!
 Your Siberian cat will be very grateful if you get them a cat ladder or build some kind of contraption that would allow them to climb up!
 If you don’t, they might resort to using existing furniture.

 Siberian cats tend to be very confident.
 They are hardly ever afraid of loud sounds, or cars, or people.
 These cats will take part in guarding your home, taking that responsibility very seriously.
-They will courageously protect you from other animals and sometimes people if they don’t trust them!
+They will protect you from other animals and sometimes people if they don’t trust them!

 The Siberian cat is one of the smartest breeds out there.
 They learn very quickly and are able to stay safe and sound in dangerous circumstances.
 They are also capable of understanding what you want from them and will be happy to follow your lead and your rules around the house.
-(Most of the times!)
+(Most of the time anyway!)

-Siberian cats can be easily taught to use litter-box or even go on a toilet!
+Siberian cats can be easily taught to use the litter-box or even go on a toilet!
 They will definitely not be keen on making a mess in your house.
 They can be easily taught games and tricks, just like dogs.
 Some will sit and roll on command, some will play fetch with you.
 Whatever it is, your cat will be happy to spend time with you.

 Would you recommend other people to have a Siberian cat?